 Frequently Asked Questions

-No, you need to do this through a professional Insolvency Practitioner (IP) who will be able to accurately assess your financial situation and also deal with your creditors on your behalf and negotiate the amount of money you will have to pay each month.
+An IVA must be set up through a licensed IP who will be able to accurately assess your financial circumstances, deal with your creditors on your behalf and negotiate the amount of money you will have to pay each month.

 They will also supervise your IVA for its duration, collecting your payment each month and distributing it out to your creditors.